adamslieke/adams-lieke-starter-hugo-academic/content/authors/admin/_index.md

 👋 Hi, I’m Lieke Adams 🌱 I’m currently finishing my Msc.
 Marketing Analytics at Tilburg University.

-I am a student who tries to develop myself everyday even more besides my study program.
 During my studies I learned a lot in R & Python for my courses.
 Additionally I am working part time as a Data engineer at Springbok.
 As a Data engineer, I am developing in SQL, Python and dashboarding.
 The latter in order to visualize the data retrieved by my SQL scripts through Big Query in the Google Cloud Platform.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.